lukelbd/vim-succinct/README.md

   files using fuzzy name selection powered by [FZF](https://github.com/junegunn/fzf).

 This set of tools is complex and would take quite a while to document.
-For now I will just give a broad summary of the features and expect any users to dig into the vimscript code to get the full picture.
+For now I will just give a broad summary of the features.

 <!--
 ## Commands